llgolem/ethwarsaw/golem/README.md

 3. **Set up environment variables:**
    - Create a `.env` file in the project root.
    - Add your Yagna API key:
      ```
      API_KEY=your_generated_api_key_here
      ```

-## Installation

-Certainly!
-I'll create documentation for the `src/index.ts` file, including the prerequisites you mentioned.
-Here's the documentation:

-# Golem Network Integration Documentation

-This documentation covers the usage of the `src/index.ts` file, which integrates with the Golem Network to run an Ollama server.

-## Prerequisites

-1. Install and set up Yagna:

-   - Install Yagna following the official Golem documentation.
-   - Run the Yagna service:
-     ```
-     yagna service run
-     ```

-2. Generate Yagna API key:

-   - Run the following command to generate an API key:
-     ```
-     yagna app-key create requestor
-     ```
-   - Copy the generated API key.

-3. Set up environment variables:
-   - Create a `.env` file in the project root.
-   - Add your Yagna API key to the `.env` file:
-     ```
-     API_KEY=your_generated_api_key_here
-     ```